 Spain's government braced for new setback in Catalonia vote

-Spain's Socialist government, battered by fears of an Irish-style rescue of its troubled economy, braced for a new blow as voters went to the polls in regional elections in Catalonia on Sunday.
+Spain's Socialist government, battered by fears of an Irish-style rescue of its economy, braced for a new blow as voters in Catalonia had the chance to vent their anger over the crisis in regional elections on Sunday.

-Polls indicate voters in what has traditionally been Spain's economic powerhouse will kick out the Socialist-led coalition in favour of the centre-right nationalist Convergence and Union (CiU) coalition.
+Opinion polls indicate the voters in what has traditionally been Spain's economic powerhouse will kick out the Socialist-led coalition in favour of the centre-right nationalist Convergence and Union (CiU) coalition.

-It would also be a new setback for the central government of Prime Minister Jose Luis Rodriguez Zapatero, which is battling deep concerns on world financial markets that Spain could follow Greece and Ireland in seeking an EU bailout of its economy.
+Such an outcome would be a new setback for the central government of Prime Minister Jose Luis Rodriguez Zapatero, which is battling deep concerns on world financial markets that Spain could follow Greece and Ireland in seeking a humiliating EU bailout of its economy.

-Catalonia, home to around seven million of Spain's population of some 47 million, has long accounted for the biggest share of Spain's gross domestic product.
+The northeastern region, home to around seven million of Spain's population of some 47 million, has long accounted for the biggest share of its gross domestic product.

 But data published in March by Spanish thinktank Funcas showed that in 2009 Madrid had for the first time accounted for the biggest share of the country's economic output, 18.71 percent, just ahead of Catalonia's 18.68 percent.

-In terms of revenue per capita it remained in fourth place amongst Spain's 17 autonomous communities -- as the country's self-governed regions are called -- behind the Basque Country, Madrid and Navarra.
+In terms of revenue per capita it remained in fourth place among Spain's 17 autonomous communities -- as the country's self-governed regions are called -- behind the Basque Country, Madrid and Navarra.

-Being overtaken by Madrid hurt regional pride in Catalonia, where a sizeable minority would like to achieve independence from Spain.
+Being overtaken by Madrid hurt regional pride in Catalonia, where a sizeable minority would like to see the region, which has its own language and distinct culture, break away from Spain.

 At the same time, output by the Catalan economy, built on small- and medium-sized businesses, dropped 4.7 percent last year according to Funcas, compared to decline of 3.8 percent for Spain as a whole.

-In an economic crisis, "it's in Catalonia that the effects are most felt," said Catalan socialist deputy Joan Ferran.
+In an economic crisis, "it's in Catalonia that the effects are felt the most," said Catalan socialist deputy Joan Ferran.
 "But when the economy picks up again, Catalonia will be the first to recover."